amelial9/milynotes/docs/INFO441/useractions2.md

     // find the right user
     let user = await req.models.User.findById(userId)

-    // update with the new band
+    // update with the new band (if it wasn't already there) if(!user.favorite_bands.includes(band)){
-    if(!user.favorite_bands.includes(band)){
         user.favorite_bands.push(band)
     }